perforce/helix-authentication-service/README.md

 as any value is accepted.
 The only constant is the email address, which is what the login extension uses to assert a valid user.

+## Testing with Okta

+Configuring the authentication service with Okta is fairly straightforward.

+1. On the Okta admin dashboard, create a new application (helps to use "classic ui").
+1. Select *Web* as the **Platform** and *OpenID Connect* as the **Sign on method**.
+1. Provide a meaningful name on the next screen.
+1. For the **Login redirect URIs** enter the auth service URL; for Docker this would be `http://svc.doc:3000/oidc/callback`; we are not using logout redirect URIs yet.
+1. On the next screen, copy the **Client ID** and **Client secret** values to the `docker-compose.yml` for the `svc.doc` settings under `environment` (namely the `OIDC_CLIENT_ID` and `OIDC_CLIENT_SECRET` keys).
+1. From the *Sign On* tab, copy the **Issuer** value to `OIDC_ISSUER_URI` in the docker environment for `svc.doc`.
+1. Use `docker-compose` to rebuild and start the `svc.doc` container with the new settings (the `build` and `up -d` subcommands are sufficient to rebuild and restart the container).

+If you have already logged into Okta, be sure to either a) assign that user to the application you just created, or b) log out so you can log in again using the credentials for a user that is assigned to the application.
+Otherwise you will immediately go to the "login failed" page, and the only indication of the cause is in the Okta system logs.

 ## Why Node and Passport?

 ### Node.js